marcoshenrpassos/Recreating-Instagram-s-Start-Page/readme.md

-# Recreating Netflix's Start Page Project
+# Recreating Instagram's Start Page Project

 Project repository, one part of the "HTML Web Developer" Course.